KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.1.2 Enumerate the Swapchain Formats
 =====================================

 For each runtime, the OpenXR compositor has certain preferred image formats that should be used by the swapchain.
-When calling ``xrEnumerateSwapchainFormats()``, the ``XrSession`` and alongwith the Graphics API will return an array of API-specific formats ordered by preference. ``xrEnumerateSwapchainFormats()`` takes a pointer to the first element in an array of ``int64_t`` values.
+When calling ``xrEnumerateSwapchainFormats()``, the ``XrSession`` and the Graphics API will return an array of API-specific formats ordered by preference. ``xrEnumerateSwapchainFormats()`` takes a pointer to the first element in an array of ``int64_t`` values.
 The use of ``int64_t`` is a simple type cast from a ``DXGI_FORMAT``, ``GLenum`` or a ``VkFormat``.
 The runtime "should support ``R8G8B8A8`` and ``R8G8B8A8 sRGB`` formats if possible" (`OpenXR Specification 10.1.
 Swapchain Image Management <https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#swapchain-image-management>`_).

 Both Linear and sRGB color spaces are supported and one may have preference over the other.
 In cases where you are compositing multiple layers, you may wish to use linear color spaces only, as OpenXR's compositor will perform all blend operations in a linear color space for correctness.
-For certain runtimes, systems and/or applications, sRGB maybe preferred especially if there's just a single opaque layer to composite.
+For certain runtimes, systems and/or applications, sRGB may be preferred especially if there's just a single opaque layer to composite.

 If you wish to use an sRGB color format, you *must* use an API-specific sRGB color format such as ``DXGI_FORMAT_R8G8B8A8_UNORM_SRGB``, ``GL_SRGB8_ALPHA8`` or ``VK_FORMAT_R8G8B8A8_SRGB`` for the OpenXR runtime to automatically do sRGB-to-linear color space conversions when reading the image.